OzcelikMert/myAdminPanel/README.md

 My Admin Panel

 Things to do:
-- Add Static Language keys for website
 - sort component order for Page
 - add ip block and country blocks
+- check permissions and redirects